About the vaccine

 Who can get a COVID-19 vaccine

-Everyone aged six months and older is eligible to receive a primary series of COVID-19 vaccines in Ontario (children must be at least 6 months old at the time of vaccination).
-Individuals ages 5 and older are also eligible to receive booster doses to strengthen and provide longer lasting protection against COVID-19.
+Everyone aged six months and older is eligible to receive COVID-19 vaccine at no cost in Ontario (children must be at least 6 months old at the time of vaccination).

-For a complete list of COVID-19 vaccine eligibility and recommended timing between doses, visit the Ministry of Health's COVID-19 vaccines webpage.
+For more information about COVID-19 vaccine eligibility and recommended timing between doses, visit the Ministry of Health's COVID-19 vaccines webpage.

 Frequently asked questions about COVID-19 vaccination